-The United Mission to Nepal (UMN), an ecumenical ministry, has a vision of a “fullness of life for all in a transformed Nepali society.”
-United Methodists have been involved with UMN since it was was founded in 1954.
+Katherine T. Parker is a missionary with the General Board of Global Ministries of The United Methodist Church serving as a Health and Community Transformation Advisor with the United Mission to Nepal (UMN).
+The ecumenical ministry of UMN has a vision of a “fullness of life for all in a transformed Nepali society.”
+United Methodists have been involved with UMN since it was founded in 1954.
 More information on its work is available on the UMN website.

 Beware of internet property rental scams and other similar scams using missionary names.